hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 "Ave Maria", "Ave Maria"!

 Next is the worship of the woman.
-This worship of Shakti is not lust, but is that Shakti-Pujâ, that worship of the Kumâri (virgin) and the Sadhavâ (the married woman whose husband is living), which is done in Varanasi, Kalighat, and other holy places.
+This worship of Shakti is not lust, but is that Shakti-Pujā, that worship of the Kumāri (virgin) and the Sadhavā (the married woman whose husband is living), which is done in Varanasi, Kalighat, and other holy places.
 It is the worship of the Shakti, not in mere thought, not in imagination, but in actual, visible form.
 Our Shakti-worship is only in the holy places, and at certain